Mahmudullah: As permanent member

 Although Mahmudullah scored a Test century batting at number 8 against New Zealand, the selection committee preferred not to promote him up the order due to a perceived weakness against fast bowling, despite the number four spot having no permanent occupant.
 He was included in Bangladesh's 15-man squad for the 2011 ICC Cricket World Cup.
 On 20 September 2011, Mahmudullah was named Bangladesh's vice-captain, taking over from Tamim Iqbal after the previous captain and deputy were sacked.
 When West Indies toured in October, Mahmudullah missed all the fixtures with a viral fever.
 He recovered in time to rejoin the squad to face Pakistan in three ODIs in November.
 Mahmudullah scored 56 runs and bowled in just one match, taking three wickets from seven deliveries.

 2015 World Cup

 On 9 March 2015, in the 2015 ICC Cricket World Cup, against England, he scored the first century by a Bangladeshi batsman in World Cup history.
 Bangladesh went on to win the match and went through to the quarterfinals.
 In the next match, on 13 March, he scored another World Cup century, this time against New Zealand, although New Zealand won by 3 wickets.

-In six matches in the World Cup, he scored 365 runs at an average of 73.00 and eventually became the highest run-getter for Bangladesh in the World Cup.
+In six matches in the World Cup, he scored 365 runs at an average of 73.00 and eventually became the highest run scorer for Bangladesh in the World Cup.
 He was also named in the 'Team of the tournament' by Cricbuzz.